iamthearm/MobileAPI_IOS/README.md

 ```

 5.3.
-If using Google Firebase, implement implement MessagingDelegate extension:
+If using Google Firebase, implement MessagingDelegate extension:

 ```
 extension AppDelegate: MessagingDelegate {